-Halloween is nearly here!
-Still need ideas?
+Looking for inspiration for your Halloween projects?
+Need ideas for snacks, costumes or decor?
+Not sure what to do with your pumpkins this year?
 Head over to the Halloween Project Archives for a list of our projects over the years.

 Over on Instagram, Chris Hall demonstrates drawing on a lab coat with AxiDraw for his costume: